WNMD 2025 · CONCERT 27

 LIU RUI (China, 1989)

-The other shore flower (2021), for string quartet
+The other shore flower (2021)

-ISCM Nanning section
+ISCM Nanning Section submission

 — Higan flower, the flowers bloom on the other side.
 You can't see the leaves when the flowers are in bloom, and you can't see the flowers when there are leaves.
 Flowers and leaves do not meet each other.